Introduction to the animation features¶

 Advanced: Call Method tracks¶

 Godot's animation engine doesn't stop here.
-If you're already comfortable with Godot's scripting language GDScript basics and Godot API you know that each node type is a class and has a bunch of callable methods.
+If you're already comfortable with Godot's scripting language GDScript basics and All classes you know that each node type is a class and has a bunch of callable methods.

 For example, the AudioStreamPlayer node type has a method to play an audio stream.